metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/05-freeze-sol-payment.md

 When initializing this Freeze Escrow account, we must provide the following arguments to the route instruction of the guard:
 - **Path** = `initialize`: Selects the path to execute in the route instruction.
 - **Period**: The amount of time in seconds that the Freeze Period should last.
 This can be a maximum of 30 days (2,592,000 seconds) and it will start from the very first Frozen NFT minted via this guard.
-The Freeze Period provide a safety mechanism to ensure Frozen NFTs can eventually be thawed even if the Candy Machine never mints out.
+The Freeze Period provides a safety mechanism to ensure Frozen NFTs can eventually be thawed even if the Candy Machine never mints out.
 - **Candy Guard Authority**: The authority of the Candy Guard account as a Signer.

 ![CandyMachinesV3-GuardsFreezeSolPayment1.png](/assets/candy-machine-v3/CandyMachinesV3-GuardsFreezeSolPayment1.png#radius)